mediaelement/mediaelement-plugins/docs/picture-in-picture.md

 ## Overview

-This feature allows you to view a video in **macOS/IOS** outside of the viewport.
-It uses the official picture in picture mode through WebKit JS.
+This feature allows you to view a video outside of the browsers viewport.
+Also know as **Picture-In-Picture** or PiP

 ## Note

-+ This feature only works with safari 10 or later
++ This feature only works with safari 10 or later, chrome 68 or later
-+ to start picture in picture mode at the beginning of the video some of the video content has to be buffered
-   + use preload=`auto` to start buffering at the beginning of the video

-## Keyword to use it
+## Keyword

 ```javascript
 features: [..., "pictureInPicture"],
 ...